dclaumanndeveloper/api-fastify-drizzle-rbac/README.md

 - `Fastify` for full typescript development integration.

-- `Docker` for Development & Production: Provides a fully scalable and customizable environment for running the application efficiently.
+- `Docker` for Development provides a Postgres database.

 - `Vitest` for code reliability and correctness with a fast and efficient test runner.